-Providing an interactive tour allows you to demonstrate value and helps your buyer understand how your product works and why it’s the best solution for them.
+Providing an interactive demo allows you to demonstrate value and helps your buyer understand how your product works and why it’s the best solution for them.

 In an era where buyers are independent, educated, and impatient, self-guided product demos make it easier for site visitors to reach that *aha* moment before signing up for a trial or waiting for a live sales call.

 When they are ready to chat, they’ll come with a much better understanding than if they hadn’t seen your product at all.